Featured Image: Blackjack’s Name Origins - A man holding a card hand with an ace and a black jack of spades

 Avoid Emotional Play

 Even the most solid bankroll plan can slide if emotions begin to take over.
 A run of strong wins can lead to overconfidence and riskier bets, while a couple of bad rounds could tempt the player to chase losses by increasing bets out of frustration.
 Taking short breaks can help prevent emotional blackjack play.
-Stepping away for a drink or getting some fresh air can help players return to the original plan afterwards.
+Stepping away or getting some fresh air can help players.

 Final Thoughts: Responsible Gambling and Bankroll Management